Friday, August 1, 2014

 Shop Wisely, and Use the Savings to Pay Down Your Debt

-If your family is large enough to warrant it, invest $30 or $40 and join a store like BJ's or Costco.
-And use it.
+If your family is large enough to warrant it, invest $30 or $40 and join a store like Sam's or Costco--and use it.
 Shop there first, then at the grocery store.
 Change brands if you have to and swallow your pride.
+If you're concerned about buying organic, rest assured that even at places like Costco you will have many options.
 Use coupons religiously.
 Calculate the money you're saving and slap it on your debt.

-Each of these steps, taken alone, probably doesn't seem like much.
-But if you adopt as many as you can, you'll watch your debt decrease every month.
+Each of these steps, taken alone, probably doesn't seem like much, but if you adopt as many as you can, you'll watch your debt decrease every month.
+If you need help managing debt give us a call.
+We can help.